tellor-io/telliot/docs/index-tracker.md

 }
 ```

+Any env variable is substituted in the API URL.
+The example above uses `API_KEY` env variable.
+This is needed as some API endpoints require api key to allows access or to increase API throtling.

+## Index Tracker types

 ### HTTP trackers

-If not set the default type of an index tracker is `http` type. also, the default parser for an index tracker is a `jsonpath` parser that parses data from a JSON payload. also, `param` is an additional parameter for the parser. for the `jsonpath` parser, it is the jsonpath param on how to parse the output. see [here](http://goessner.net/articles/JsonPath/) for more info
+If not set the default type of an index tracker is `http` type.

 ### On-chain trackers